nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/detection/README.md

 Users that submit their results during the challenge period are eligible for awards.
 Any user that cannot attend the workshop (direct or via a representative) will be excluded from the challenge, but will still be listed on the leaderboard.

+### Workshop on Benchmarking Progress in Autonomous Driving, ICRA 2020
+The second nuScenes detection challenge will be held at [ICRA 2020](https://www.icra2020.org/).
+The submission period will open April 1 and continue until May 28th, 2020.
+Results and winners will be announced at the [Workshop on Benchmarking Progress in Autonomous Driving](http://montrealrobotics.ca/driving-benchmarks/).
+Note that the previous [evaluation server](http://evalai.cloudcv.org/web/challenges/challenge-page/356) can still be used to benchmark your results after the challenge period.

+*Update:* Due to the COVID-19 situation, participants are **not** required to attend in person to be eligible for the prizes.

 ### Workshop on Autonomous Driving, CVPR 2019
 The first nuScenes detection challenge was held at CVPR 2019.
-Submission opened May 6 and closed June 12.
+Submission opened May 6 and closed June 12, 2019.
 Results and winners were announced at the Workshop on Autonomous Driving ([WAD](https://sites.google.com/view/wad2019)) at [CVPR 2019](http://cvpr2019.thecvf.com/).
 For more information see the [leaderboard](https://www.nuscenes.org/object-detection).
-Note that the detection server can still be used to benchmark your results.
+Note that the [evaluation server](http://evalai.cloudcv.org/web/challenges/challenge-page/356) can still be used to benchmark your results.

 ## Submission rules
 ### Detection-specific rules